-It is also important to note that filing bankruptcy can protect you from wage garnishment.
+It is also important to note that filing Chapter 7 or Chapter 13 bankruptcy can protect you from wage garnishment.
 Federal bankruptcy law protects you from creditors’ collection efforts, which means they will be unable to garnish your wages.

 Seek Guidance from Sandra L. Hibsch, P.A.

 At Sandra L. Hibsch, P.A., we know that you work hard for the money you earn – and you shouldn’t have to worry about falling further into debt or facing further financial hardships because of wage garnishment.
 Our Tampa wage garnishment lawyer has the experience and skill needed to effectively protect your wages and help you move forward to a brighter financial future.